kubedb/docs/docs/guides/zookeeper/concepts/zookeeper.md

 #### spec.podTemplate.spec.imagePullSecret

 `KubeDB` provides the flexibility of deploying ZooKeeper server from a private Docker registry.
-To learn how to deploy ZooKeeper from a private registry, please visit [here](/docs/guides/zookeeper/private-registry/using-private-registry.md).

 #### spec.podTemplate.spec.nodeSelector

 `spec.podTemplate.spec.nodeSelector` is an optional field that specifies a map of key-value pairs.
 For the pod to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels (it can have additional labels as well).
 To learn more, see [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) .